 After you have collected your luggage from the baggage claim area leave via Exit A (there are generally no customs checks).

 if you are taking a coach transfer to your hotel, or you have booked a shuttle bus transfer, then turn right when you come out of the baggage hall and head out of the doors at the end of the terminal building where you will find the coaches parked.

-If you are on a package tour then you will probably find representatives of your tour company before the exit doors and you should report to them.
+If you are on a package tour then you will probably find representatives of your tour company before the exit doors of the Fuerteventura arrivals area and you should report to them.

 If you will be taking a taxi to your destination then the taxi rank is in front of the terminal at the right hand end.